amigus/dnsmasq-ansible/README.md

 ## Examples

-Here are some quick examples to get you started.
 For detailed configuration options, see the individual role README files.

 ### Minimal DHCP and DNS server

-It offers itself as the network gateway and leases the entire subnet starting at .10.
+It offers itself as the network gateway and leases the entire subnet starting at `.10`.
 It offers recursive DNS by passing queries to the system resolver.

 ```yaml